Scrub Colours Explained: What Each Colour Means in Healthcare

 💙 Blue Scrubs – Calm and Trustworthy

-Best picks: Cherokee and Wink offer a wide range of blue tones, from navy to royal, in soft stretch fabrics.
+Explore: Cherokee and Wink for a wide range of blues, from navy to brighter tones.

-Try: Dickies and Cherokee lines in surgical green or teal for a fresh, professional look.
+Try: Dickies and Cherokee in green or teal tones for a fresh, clinical look.

 🤍 White Scrubs – Clean and Classic